makersacademy/chitter-challenge/README.md

 * Clone this repo to your local machine
 * In a terminal, navigate to the repo directory and run the command: bundle
+* Using postgres, create a database called chitter_test.
+This is used for running rspec and capybara test
+* Using postgres, create a database called chitter_development.
+This is used for adding data using the browser
 * Start the server with the command: rackup
 * In a web browser, navigate to: http://localhost:9292
 * You can view "Peeps" (posts) and comments on the homepage without logging in